chenxinpeng/S2VT/README.md

 ##Attention
 1. Please feel free to ask me if you have questions.
-2. I only commit the RGB parts of all my code, you can modify the code to use optical flow features
+2. I only commit the RGB parts of all my code, you can modify the code to use optical flow features.